mtaheri33/War/README.md

 # War

-This program allows you to see the results of a game of war.
+This program allows you to see the results of a game(s) of war.